jeremyglebe/AspectsOfEternity-Wiki/primer.md

 dateCreated: 2023-05-25T15:23:54.845Z
 ---

-# **Eden: A Primer for New Players**
+# **Elysys: A Primer for New Players**

-Welcome to Eden!
+Welcome to Elysys!
 An exciting world where advanced technology meets arcane arts, where humans and human-adjacent races coexist, where corporations strive for dominance, and where ancient ruins wait to be explored.

 ## **The Local Area: Iron Holdfast and Harbor**